 The product reviews are helping build “visibility and a great reputation for quality,” he said.
 And now that the company has “a lot of experience with consumers, we understand how our brand is perceived, who our customers are, and what they value about our products.”
 He added, “We have a solid, experience-based story to tell about our appeal to end users.”

-As for its distribution strategy, the company will focus on dealers’ “need for price integrity and profitability,” given that the products are not grab-and-go products, he said.
-In addition, “We want to find retailers who are successful with the kind of customers who have found our products compelling,” Giffin continued.
-“They skew older — closer to 45 than to 25 — and have high incomes, most north of $100,000.
-They are very design-conscious, and they care greatly about their dwelling spaces and what those spaces say about who they are.”
+As for its distribution strategy, the company will focus on dealers’ “need for price integrity and profitability” and will target retailers who are successful with Wren customers, who “skew older — closer to 45 than to 25 — and have high incomes, most north of $100,000,” said Giffin.
+These customers “are very design-conscious, and they care greatly about their dwelling spaces and what those spaces say about who they are.”

 With that in mind, the company has begun interviewing and appointing rep firms and will add “a few dealers” in the next month or so, Giffin said.
-“We realize, however, that the trade is focused on the peak season, and the vast majority of retailers have long since put their retail assortments to bed.”
-As a result, “2014 will be our focus year, and we have exciting plans for new products and for sensibly expanding our assortment.”
+Next year, however, “will be our focus year, and we have exciting plans for new products and for sensibly expanding our assortment.”

 Wren is targeting A/V and CE specialists and non-CE channels focused on higher-end furnishings, décor and lifestyle, Giffin said.